The 2K22 Tunguska

 Tomahawk cruise missile, Walleye 2 guided air bomb, Maverick guided

-missile etc.;
+missile etc;

 - A capability of engaging fixed- and rotary- wing aircraft,